oshit0/libraryms/README.md

 Acknowledgments

-    Thanks to TESDA for the opportunity to work on this project as part of the Institutional Assessment.
+    Thanks to TESDA for the opportunity to work on this project as part of the Institutional Assessment 1.
     Special thanks to the Java and MySQL documentation for the helpful resources.

 Notes: